Berbice Rebellion: Aftermath

 Very little changed after the Berbice slave uprising.
 The Society of Berbice did complain about the number of executions after the uprising, however, they were worried about their reputation and the loss of valuable slaves.
 The Dutch newspapers devoted a lot of coverage to the uprising, they quickly lost interest after the revolt was put down.
 The last publication was on the subject was on 19 September 1764 by the Leeuwarder Courant, which published a sensationalist eyewitness account of the executions.

 During the fighting, Fort Nassau had been abandoned and set on fire to prevent it falling into enemy hands.
 In 1785, it was decided to move the government to Fort Sint Andries, which was renamed as New Amsterdam in 1791.
-The Society of Berbice was in serious financial problems after the revolt, and asked the States of Holland (provincial government) for a loan.
+The Society of Berbice was in serious financial problems after the revolt, and asked the state government of the States of Holland and West Friesland for a loan.
 In 1773, the Society of Berbice had repaid ƒ134,815 of the ƒ786,354, and asked for a deferral of payment, which was granted.
 There are no records that the remaining amount or interest have ever been paid.
 In February 1765, Gedney Clarke's son send an invoice of ƒ41,060 for his assistance, which was never paid.

+Similar events

 A couple of years later in Suriname, escaped slaves led by Boni attacked plantations.
-Boni tried to get a peace treaty similar to what the Ndyuka and Saramaka received in 1760 and 1762 respectively, but a war was declared instead.
+Boni tried to get a peace treaty, similar to what the Ndyuka and Saramaka received in 1760 and 1762 respectively, but a war was declared instead.
 The reason why the Society of Suriname changed their position is unknown; however, people such as Lichtveld pointed to the Berbice slave uprising.
 In the mid-1770s military officers who had handled the Berbice uprising were dispatched to Suriname.